Joseph S. Connolly was born in Iowa in 1859.

 But the true gauge of the vox populi was the “gate” that day at Buckeye Park: Twenty-five thousand people had paid perfectly good money to watch two perfectly good locomotives reduced to scrap iron.

 A. L. Streeter had given the people what they wanted.
+And what they wanted, it seems, was controlled catastrophe.

 In 1896 locomotives were billowing, belching metaphors for America’s might as an industrialized nation.
 Locomotives were the most powerful, fastest things on Earth.
 They also were physically intimidating.
 There was something delightfully decadent if not downright dangerous about witnessing two such behemoths butt heads like rams on rails.